 To request a place at South SILC, you need to discuss this with your Casework Officer and hold an Annual Review.
 The Authority will then consult with schools (including ourselves) if they are able to meet your child's needs through all the provisions identified within their Statement or Education Health Care Plan.

-The Local Authority admissions arrangements can be found using the following link.
+The Local Authority admissions and appeal arrangements can be found using the following link.

 Leeds Local Offer

 Further advice can also be obtained from the Leeds Local Offer.
 It is a service to help find services and information for families, children and young people with SEN and disability aged 0 to 25 living in Leeds.
 If you would like advice and information about any of the services in the Leeds Local Offer please contact the Leeds SEND Information Advice Support Service (formerly Parent Partnership Service).
 You can call the Helpline on 0113 3951200 or send an email to: firstname.lastname@example.org.

 - SEND a Guide for Parents and Carers

 - SEND Support Decisions